Maastricht Treaty

 Forgive and Forget

 In 1920, after the first World War, John M. Keynes wrote “The Economic Consequences of the Peace” on his dissatisfaction with the Treaty of Versailles and calls out to those who are drafting the treaty to think of the potential economic consequences it would have on Germany and Europe as a whole.
 Keynes was an established economist in England and most notably would revolutionize the ideas seen in macroeconomics.
-Throughout the chapter Keynes writes in a style of urgency and fear as he sees the stability of Europe at risk.… Read the rest here
+Throughout the chapter Keynes writes in a style of urgency and fear as he sees the stability of Europe at risk.

 Reassessing Socialism

 Eduard Bernstein composed “Evolutionary Socialism” as a response to the stigma the “Communist Manifesto” had created, while also addressing the problems he saw with this specific work.
 Almost fifty years after the “Communist Manifesto” had been published, Bernstein saw many of Marx’s predictions to be incorrect and out of touch with the changing world.
 Bernstein came from modest means as a jewish child growing up in Germany, which perhaps helped lead him against capitalist economics.
-He starts off by addressing how the average person does not really understand the ramifications of socialism and would eventually end up repeating some random phrase he heard on the street1. … Read the rest here
+He starts off by addressing how the average person does not really understand the ramifications of socialism and would eventually end up repeating some random phrase he heard on the street ((Evolutionary Socialism, 1899)).
+This jab at socialism’s integrity leads to Bernstein’s so called ‘reassessment of socialism’.

 The Vicarious Consumption of Goods

 In 1899 Thorstein Veblen wrote “The Theory of the Leisure Class” on his observation of division of labor; specifically the effect capitalism had on the upper/leisure class.
 As a child of immigrant parents being raised in Wisconsin, Veblen had trouble adjusting and felt isolated from the American way.
-This detached upbringing seems to have an impact on the way he describes the leisure class, as he speaks as though he is on the outside of society looking in. … Read the rest here
+This detached upbringing seems to have an impact on the way he describes the leisure class, as he speaks as though he is on the outside of society looking in.
+Veblen is very critical of the effects capitalism had on the leisure class and believed it was leading to regression rather than progression.
+His writing calls out those of the leisure class for their over consumption of goods and their archaic values.

 German Unification